How To Attract Bees and PollinatorsBack

 There are plenty of plants which will attract bees and other pollinators but here are some of the very best:

-The Bed & Breakfast seed mix contains a special blend of annuals and perennials design specifically to attract beneficial insects.
-These can be scattered around veggie patches, under fruit trees or grown in large pots.
+A few seed companies sell special mixes which contain a blend of annuals and perennials designed specifically to attract beneficial insects.
+They often include the above mentioned plants and the mix can be scattered around veggie patches, under fruit trees or grown in large pots.

 Recently there’s been a surge of “Insect Hotels” for sale in stores and DIY instructions available online.
 However pollinators will naturally find existing nooks and crannies for nesting and sheltering in without the need for an official “hotel”.
 But hey they do look cute and if they attract some native solitary bees and other guests that’s just a bonus.